 Tag 8: VISIT THE KARST LANDSCAPE OF YANGSHUO, GUANGXI PROVINCE, CHINA

 Travel to Xianggong mountain.
-From here a short walk brings you to the top of the mountain.
 You enjoy spectacular views over the magnificent karst landscape and the Li river.

-From here you take a simple but scenic walk through beautiful landscape of Yangshuo to Xingping.
+From here you take an easy but scenic walk through beautiful landscape of Yangshuo to Xingping.
 You take a walking tour around the cobbled streets of Xingping.

 After that you board a "raft" and sail up the Li river through magnificent landscape towards Yangdi.
 The landscape around Xingping is so impressive; it even made it onto the 20 Renminbi note of the Chinese currency.

 After two hours you reach Yangdi.
-Yangdi was once a quiet fishing village, but in recent years it developed to a popular start/ending point for the rafting tours.
 You are picked up by your driver and head back to Yangshuo.

 Recommendation for the evening: